MiiJack/revision-OAS/README.md

 # revision-OAS
-This repo is a revision of OAS
+This repo is a revision of OpenAPISpecification.
+Made by STD22079